-Migration of the Crocement family to the New World and Oceana
+Migration of the Crocement family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Crocement or a variant listed above: William Crossman who settled in Virginia in 1637.
 John Crossman settled in Sutton and was one of the original purchasers of land from the Indians in the year 1639.
 John was originally from Taunton, Somerset, England.
 He had one known son, Robert.